Staff

 Program & Communications Specialist

 Kris graduated from the University of Arkansas with a B.A. in Journalism (News/ Editorial) and African/African-American Studies.
 While on the U of A’s campus Kris studied music and stayed involved in the arts.
-She believes in the transformative power it holds and regularly participates in any capacity she can now that she has graduated.
+She believes in the transformative power it holds and regularly participates in any capacity she can throughout her community.
+This manifests itself as performing, philanthropy, and partnership.

-Kris’ passion for social and racial justice sparked her interest with all things communication and digital marketing after witnessing the impact and reach that social media had when the Black Lives Matter movement began.
-Kris is excited to be able to continue that same life changing work empowering and uplifting the women and girls of Arkansas, and looks forward to her journey with the WFA.
+Kris’ passion for social and racial justice sparked her interest with all things communication and digital marketing after witnessing the impact and reach that social media had when the Black Lives Matter movement began in 2014.

 Dr. Megan Godfrey